Last updated: January 27, 2026

 Grants and awards from the Government of Alberta

-• Health topic: Community development.
-This grant supports improvements to public use facilities, such as community centers, sports fields, and recreational spaces.
+- Health topic: Community development.
+This grant supports improvements to upgrade, expand, purchase, or build public-use community facilities, such as community centers, sports fields, and recreational spaces.

 Grants and awards from the Government of Canada